GuiltyPixel/Free-Game-Assets/MIT-Scratch-Projects/Retro-Lander/README.md

-# Retro Lander for MIT Scratch
+# Retro Lander Game for MIT Scratch
 A complete, playable game project.
 Created for Harvard CS50x Class of 2015.
+Updated for CS50x 2019 - Fixed collision detection bug introduced by Scratch changes.

 [Summary]
   Retro Lander is a game where you control the maneuvering thrusters of a lunar lander module and attempt to set it down safely in the designated landing area.
 The landing area is a red, flat zone generated somewhere on the terrain.